 I wouldn’t recommend driving all the way from London just to see Stonehenge.
 There are other sites that you can visit while you are in the area.
 For those fascinated by the Celtic culture and henge monuments, or for those who want a closer experience, I recommend checking out Avebury, which is

-For those fascinated by the Celtic culture and henge monuments, or for those who want a closer experience, I recommend checking out Avebury, which is only 40min drive from Stonehenge.
+For those fascinated by the Celtic culture and henge monuments, or for those who want a closer experience, I recommend checking out Avebury, which is only a 40min drive from Stonehenge.
 There are a few day tours from London* that can take you there in addition to Stonehenge, or to other beautiful cities such as Oxford, Bath or Salisbury.
-One of the most complete is the tour to Lacock, Stonehenge, Bath, and Windsor Castle in one day.

 Where is Stonehenge?